Vernon Avenue & Highway 100 Interchange Project

 When’s this all gonna be done?

-tmwarn asked 5 days ago
+tmwarn asked about 2 months ago

 Thank you for your question.
 The entire interchange project is scheduled to conclude mid-November 2025.